dannyyyspam/Team-Profile-Generator/README.md

 ## Installation

 To install this application, clone the code into your terminal for the respective repository.
 Then, install npm by entering the command ```npm init```  into the terminal.
-Inquirer must then be installed by entering ```npm install inquirer```.
-Finally, the program can then be run by entering ```node develop/index.js``` into the command line, and answering each question appropriately.
+Inquirer must then be installed by entering ```npm i inquirer@8.2.4```.
+Finally, the program can then be run by entering ```node index.js``` into the command line, and answering each question appropriately.

 ```JavaScript
 npm install inquirer